HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 - By the reference to an Immunization resource in [VaccineCredentialVaccineReactionObservation]

 TODO: Add guidance on when specific resources should be included in the bundle.

+The **[VaccineCredentialLaboratoryBundle]** collects resources conforming to the profiles listed above specifically regarding laboratory testing for infectious status.
+Resources conforming to profiles outside this IG MAY also be included in Bundles conforming to [VaccineCredentialLaboratoryBundle].

 ### Examples